Board of Directors

 Viktorija Juciūtė (she/her) is a graduate student at the University of British Columbia, where she studies cell and developmental biology.
 She first joined WildResearch in 2019 after noticing some blackbirds in her backyard and wanting to learn more about local wildlife.
 Since then, she has grown deeply involved in conservation outreach and community building.
 Viktorija has served on the Board of Directors since 2022.
 She is passionate about creating inclusive opportunities for people to connect with nature and science and ensuring that WildResearch is run sustainably.

-Outside the board, Vinci is a molecular biologist investigating how cancers change and grow under different conditions, with the goal of helping to find better treatments for patients.
-She recharges by getting outside, tending her garden, and exploring creative outlets like ceramics and fibre arts.
+Outside of WildResearch, Vinci is a molecular biologist studying how cancers evolve under different conditions to help inform better treatments for patients.
+She recharges by spending time outdoors, tending her garden, and exploring creative outlets like ceramics and fibre arts.

 Director: Myles Lamont, R.P.Bio, C.W.B, E.P, A.Sc.T.